Turning a distribution into a grid

 Syntax of extend.distrib()

 Grids vs Distributions

-A grid is a plain table that happens to contain a list of histogram buckets, one histogram per original distribution, and one line per bucket within the histogram.
-The generic representation of a grid is a table with four fields:
+A grid is a plain table that happens to contain a list of histogram buckets: one histogram per original probability distribution, and one line per bucket within the histogram.
+The generic representation of a grid is a table with three fields:

 Idwhich identifies the item